What We Fund

 If there are no results, that means our next funding opportunities have not been announced yet.
 Please check back soon!

 The shift to Medicaid managed care and new value-based care arrangements in the state could improve health outcomes for financially vulnerable residents or widen already steep racial and geographic disparities.
-To better understand the impact of these initiatives, the Trust will support data collection and analysis efforts that shed light on how low-income patients, especially racial and ethnic minorities, are faring as health care payment models change.
+To better understand the impact of these initiatives, the Trust will support data collection and analysis efforts that shed light on how patients with low incomes, especially Black individuals, immigrants, and people of color are faring as health care payment models change.